SBU-BMI/quip_cnn_segmentation/segmentation-of-nuclei/READMD.md

 The real and initial synthetic nuclear masks (uint8 png file) for training must have the following binary format:
 ```
   The first bit indicates if it is a nuclear pixel.
-  The second bit indicates if it is a nuclear boundary pixel.
   The third bit indicates if it is a nuclear center pixel.
 ```
-Therefore pixel values in mask files range from 0 to 7.
+Therefore pixel values in mask files range from 0 to 5.
 Check out the dummy data in ./data/nuclei/mask/ as examples.

 Once you have training data, just run:
 CUDA_VISIBLE_DEVICES=2 nohup python -u main.py &> log.train.txt &